Advantages and Disadvantages of Plastics

-- Economical tooling because of low forces required for melt processing, and generally noncorrosive melts.
+- Economical tooling because of low forces required for melt processing and generally noncorrosive melts.

 - Generally, either a single-step shaping process or one in which most of the finished shape is accomplished in a single step.
-Some processes are continuous such as extrusion and roll-fed sheet then no forming and are thus inherently economical.
+Some processes are continuous such as extrusion and roll-fed sheet, then no forming, and are thus inherently economical.
 Even non-continuous processes such as injection molding are economical because of short cycle times and multiple cavities.
 Injection molding on the order of 5-10 seconds per cycle is common.

 - For thermoplastics, waste generated during fabrication is reusable with little penalty in performance or cost.

 High temperatures are a limitation of all organic polymers.
 Useful long-term upper temperature varies from about 65 °C (150 °F) to about 370 °C (700 °F).
-Higher temperature polymers are being developed, but polymers with service temperatures above about 120 °C (250 °F) tend to be very costly.
+Higher temperature polymers are being developed, but polymers with service temperatures above 120 °C (250 °F) tend to be very costly.
 There is almost a linear correlation between service temperature limit and polymer cost.
 Reinforcement with fiberglass, other fibers, or certain particulate fillers is a cost-effective way to raise both service temperature and stiffness appreciably.

 Flammability is another limitation.
-Flame retardants such as chlorine and bromine compounds can be added to make polymers self-extinquishing and difficult to ignite.
+Flame retardants such as chlorine and bromine compounds can be added to make polymers self-extinguishing and difficult to ignite.
 However, once ignited, halogenated burning material may produce toxic gases, presenting another hazard.
-On the other hand, certain plastics can be compounded to form a low thermal conductivity char when burned and the char actually protects the underlying structure.
+On the other hand, certain plastics can be compounded to form a low thermal conductivity char when burned, and the char actually protects the underlying structure.
 This principle is used in expendable nose cones to protect spacecraft during atmospheric reentry.
 Another complication is the current opposition of some environmentalists to any materials containing chlorine or bromine.